silkyskyj/CloDDce/README.md

 http://forum.fulqrumpublishing.com/showthread.php?p=405610

 \[Upcoming features\]
-- Controlling the actions of each unit and group during a mission (if possible)

 ---
 A dynamic campaign engine & dynamic mission for IL-2 Sturmovik: Cliffs of Dover Blitz + Desert Wings